maim-lain/renpy/notes/images.md

 # Displaying Images

+The four statements that work with images are:
 - image - Defines a new image
 - show - Shows an image on a layer
 - scene - Clears a layer, and optionally shows an image on that layer
 - hide - Removes an image from a layer

-Ren'Py has the with statement, which allows effects to be applied when the scene is changed.
+Ren'Py also has the with statement, which allows effects to be applied when the scene is changed.

 <br>
 <br>